melinda15/Pink_Team_2/README.md

  Virginia Ramos

- Creating how to do a branch
+ I learned  how to do a branch